Introduction

 Requirements

-For installing it, you need to have git installed on your machine as well as PHP version >= 8.1 with php-zip and php-curl extensions installed.
+For installing it, you need to have unzip and git installed on your machine as well as PHP version >= 8.1 with php-zip and php-curl extensions installed.

 Installation